colejd/colejd.github.io/hello-world/content/blog/randomizing-uicolor-with-swizzling/index.md

 <img src='stage2.png' alt_text='Slide with mostly randomized colors.' style='max-height: 75vh;'>

 This works.
-On line 4 we get the class object for `UIColor.red` (`UICachedDeviceRGBColor`), which we then pass as the first argument to `class_getInstanceMethod` instead of `UIColor.self`.
+On the highlighted line, we get the class object for `UIColor.red` (`UICachedDeviceRGBColor`), which we then pass as the first argument to `class_getInstanceMethod` instead of `UIColor.self`.
 By swizzling `UICachedDeviceRGBColor` we can affect many, many more colors.

 But who knows how many other `UIColor` subclasses there are?
 I couldn't stop here.
 I wanted to ruin _all_ the colors.
 The code that results from this path of inquiry is horrible and evil and will absolutely get you rejected from the App Store.
 Apple doesn't like developers referencing private headers, after all.
 Let's do it anyway.